loda-lang/loda-programs/README.md

 # LODA: Lexicographical Order Descent Assembly

 LODA is an assembly language and a computational model.
-Programs written in LODA operate on the natural numbers and are guaranteed to halt on every input.
-The language and its interpretation as abstract machine models a class of _total_ functions on the natural numbers.
-LODA is more expressive than primitive recursive functions and less expressive than &#956;-recursive functions.
-It is more expressive than primitive recursion as it can be used to implement the Ackermann function.

 ## Tool